pact2024/pact2024.github.io/_includes/call_for_papers.md

 * Applications of machine learning to parallel computing
 * Large scale data processing, including computing in memory accelerators
 * Insights for the design of parallel architectures and compilers from modern parallel applications

+  PACT  for  Quantum  and  Neurmorphic

-* Neuromorphic computing both as an application for and a tool applied to architectures and compilers.
+* Neuromorphic computing both as an application for and a tool applied to architectures and compilers
+* Quantum computing architectures and compilers.

 ## Submitting your work